JohnPaul0403/open-db/readme.md

-# Open-DB
+# Open-PyDB

 An unstructured database module for Python

-Open-DB is a simple, lightweight, and flexible open-source database for that allows users to make use of unstruct data.
+Open-PyDB is a simple, lightweight, and flexible open-source database for that allows users to make use of unstruct data.
 It provides a simple, flexible and extensible way to data.
 The project contains the code for a simple database manager using a Client class to interact with a database The database manager supports creating and deleting databases and collections, as well as adding and deleting data from collections.

 ---